 Why Does Solar O&M Matter?

 Solar O&M gives solar energy companies, system owners, and service providers peace of mind on an investment.
 Done well, solar O&M and the preventative maintenance that comes with it can have a number of benefits for system owners.
-From improving customer satisfaction and long-term system performance, to greatly reducing costs associated with labour, support, warranty, and equipment repairs or replacements.
+From improving customer satisfaction and long-term system performance, to greatly reducing costs associated with labor, support, warranty, and equipment repairs or replacements.

 While many first think of the maintenance side of solar operations and maintenance, as mentioned earlier, the operational side that includes asset and service management cannot be ignored.
 As the solar energy industry matures, it is more important than ever for renewable and solar system companies to consider implementing reliable technology such as solar performance monitoring systems and solar service management software that can streamline energy production, improve performance, consolidate resources, and enforce best practices.